 The Spanish Non-Lucrative Visa offers residency to British nationals who have the financial means to support themselves without working.
-The Spanish Non-Lucrative Visa scheme is therefore ideal if you are retired, or have passive income, for example from a portfolio of properties or other investments.
-The Spanish Non-Lucrative Visa is for full-time residency in Spain, i.e. 6 months or more per year.
+The Spanish Non-Lucrative Visa scheme is therefore ideal if you are retired, or have passive income, for example income from rental properties or other investments.
+The Spanish Non-Lucrative Visa is intended for full-time residency in Spain, i.e. 6 months or more per year.

 If you’re not a Spanish citizen and want to live in Spain, you have to obtain Spanish residency.
 The process that you have to follow to get Spanish residency depends on your nationality, whether you are from an EU country, and if not, what you plan to do whilst you are a Spanish resident.

 Nationals of member states of the European Union and Switzerland, as well as other countries party to the agreement on the European Economic Area, have an unconditional right to reside in Spain.
 Nationals of countries aside from these, are able to gain residency based on achieving other qualifying conditions and in most cases need to obtain a visa.

 For someone planning to live long term in Spain, temporary Spanish residency is the first step towards getting permanent resident status, which can be applied for after 5 years.
 Thereafter if someone so wishes, they can apply for Spanish citizenship after completing 10 years of permanent residency in Spain.